Seeking Guidance on Data Recovery from a Faulty HDD

 It’s worth noting that the hard drive emits no sounds or vibrations while connected, but it does become quite hot after a short period.

 I am in urgent need of assistance as the data on this hard drive holds significant importance, including files related to my internship, personal documents, certifications, 3D renders, and login information for various accounts.
-Any advice or suggestions on how to proceed with Data Recovery would be immensely appreciated.
+Any advice or suggestions on how to proceed with data recovery would be immensely appreciated.
 I remain hopeful for a resolution and look forward to any insights you can provide.
 Thank you!

 Share this content: